Enoggera railway station

-Enoggera railway station is located on the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Enoggera.
+Enoggera is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1899 and serves the Brisbane suburb of Enoggera.
+It is a ground level station, featuring one island platform with two faces.

 History

 Enogerra was the original terminus when the line opened in 1899.
 The line was progressively extended to Samford in 1918.

 Services

-Enogerra station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Enogerra station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road, Coopers Plains and Beenleigh.